 How Do Workplace Safety Inspections Lead to Company Profits in Boston?

 Regular inspections by the Occupational Safety and Health Administration are not welcomed by employers.
 However, these inspections actually reduce injury rates at these workplaces, deflate worker’s compensation costs and increase profits.
+Read on to learn more from our Boston workers’ compensation lawyer.

 According to the results of a new study, workplace safety inspections are actually good for employers.
 The researchers were looking at whether government regulations reduce company profits and kill jobs, as many business groups claim.
 The study found that far from killing jobs or reducing profits, these inspections actually increased profits at workplaces.